revaturelabs/interviewquestions/Interview Ques/Java Basics.md

 <blockquote>

-To craete a condition in looping statements we can use Relational operators in Java , that are used to perform the comparison between two numeric values or two quantities.
+To create a condition in looping statements we can use Relational operators in Java , that are used to perform the comparison between two numeric values or two quantities.

 </blockquote>